 - Too much phosphorus can lead to renal failure.

 - Too much calcium prevents their bodies from absorbing phosphorus.

 So, should we add ground eggshells to our dogs' raw diet?
 For my dogs, the answer is “Yes!”

 Can We Feed Eggshells Instead of Bone?

-For my dogs, the answer is “no,” because eggshells alone may not provide the optimal calcium-phosphorus balance for our dogs in a diet that also includes green tripe and raw meaty bones.
+If you're wondering if we can permanently swap eggshells for bones, then I think the answer is “no,” because eggshells alone may not provide the optimal calcium-phosphorus balance for our dogs in a diet that also includes green tripe and raw meaty bones.